The CRE Professional's Guide to CAM Reconciliation and Audit Rights

 Indicates whether the tenant possesses the legal right to audit the landlord's CAM ledgers.

-CAM audits routinely uncover overcharges of 5-15% of total operating expenses.
-On a $100,000 annual CAM bill, that is $5,000 to $15,000 per year in recoverable overpayments.
-Without contractual audit rights, the tenant must file a lawsuit to access the landlord's books, making verification practically impossible.
+CAM audits can uncover billing errors in landlord-prepared reconciliations when charges do not match the lease.
+On a $100,000 annual CAM bill, even a 10% unsupported charge is $10,000 for that year.
+Without contractual audit rights, the tenant must file a lawsuit to access the landlord's books, making verification practically difficult.
 This single field can be worth tens of thousands of dollars over the lease term.
 Once your lease is abstracted, verify your landlord's CAM charges against the audit rights clause with <a href="https://www.camaudit.io" target="_blank" rel="noopener noreferrer">CAMAudit.io</a>.

 Found in the "Operating Expenses," "CAM," or "Audit" section.
 Look for specific language about the tenant's right to "inspect," "audit," or "examine" the landlord's books and records.
 The clause should specify the audit window, who can perform the audit, and the landlord's obligations if errors are found.

-Lextract uses vision AI to read your lease PDF natively (scanned or digital), then multi-pass AI validation identifies and extracts the audit rights.
+Lextract uses vision AI to read your lease PDF directly (scanned or digital), then multi-pass AI validation identifies and extracts the audit rights.
 The AI searches for all pages of the document, then assigns a confidence score based on document quality and extraction certainty.
 Fields with lower confidence are flagged for human review.

 Lextract automatically checks this field against its 20-rule red flag engine.
 Issues detected for audit rights: